PHIDELIST/terraform-azure-network-layer/README.md

-# Terraform Azure Base Infrastructure
+# Terraform Azure Network Layer

 Provisions an initial resource group and vnet with a NAT Gateway.